All Episodes

 I don't want to invest too much, but I also don't want to ignore the fact that maybe folks are starting to wake up and smell the coffee a little.

-I don't think the shift you're seeing in public attitudes about the administration and about Democrats in Congress is all about that bill.
+I don't think the shift you're seeing in public attitudes about the administration and about Democrats and Congress is all about that bill.

 The American people know better.

-And all they've seen from the end of the last administration with the massive Wall Street bailout and uh a doubling of the national debt, uh they've seen this administration and Democrats in Congress kind of take us from bad to worse when it comes to this economy when it comes to controlling the size and scope of government.
+And all they've seen from the end of the last administration with the massive Wall Street bailout and a doubling of the national debt, they've seen this administration and Democrats in Congress kind of take us from bad to worse when it comes to this economy, when it comes to controlling the size and scope of government.

 I spoke on the House floor yesterday morning.

-People can could check out uh our remarks on the web if they want the data points.
+People can check out our remarks on the web if they want the data points.

 Unemployment has risen by 1.96 million jobs loss since the stimulus bill was signed.